Newsman/WP-Plugin-NewsmanApp/README.md

 # Instalation

-If you're using woocommerce you will also need to activate also Newsman Remarketing
+If you're using woocommerce you will also need to activate Newsman Remarketing plugin

 ## Automatically
 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **NewsmanApp** and click "*Install now*"